Holiday blood drives canceled, adding to supply concerns

 “Since the start of the storm, the Red Cross has seen hundreds of blood drives canceled across the country, causing more than 6,500 blood and platelet donations to go uncollected,” the Red Cross posted on its Facebook page.
 “Unfortunately, this severe winter weather is coming at an already challenging time of year to collect blood as many of our blood donors are away celebrating the end of year holidays.”

-The Red Cross is urging those around the country in areas not as severely impacted by severe weather to schedule an appointment.
-The non-profit needs to collect about 12,500 blood and nearly 3,000 platelet donations daily for those undergoing medical procedures and treatments at about 2,500 hospitals and transfusion centers nationwide.
+The Red Cross is urging those around the country in regions not as affected by severe weather to schedule an appointment.
+The nonprofit needs to collect about 12,500 blood donations and nearly 3,000 platelet donations daily for those undergoing medical procedures and treatments at about 2,500 hospitals and transfusion centers nationwide.

-In Wisconsin, home to five chapters of the Red Cross, holiday blood drives are scheduled for Tuesday in Milwaukee and Green Bay while on Wednesday of next week a blood drive will be held at the State Capitol in Madison from 9:30 a.m. to 2 p.m.
+The canceled holiday blood drives will not be rescheduled, but other holiday blood drives are still scheduled to happen Tuesday.
+They include the Milwaukee Holiday Blood Drive at Southridge Mall and the Green Bay Winter Holiday Blood Drive from 10 a.m. to 3 p.m. at the Ashwaubenon Community Center.

 Another blood drive is also set from 8:30 a.m. to 1:30 p.m. on Jan.
-4 at the UW Health West Clinic, 451 Junction Road, on the city's Far West Side.
+4 at the UW Health West Clinic, 451 Junction Road, on Madison’s Far West Side.

 1 of 6